Kuanhao-Chao/Wheeler_Graph_Toolkit/README.md

 WGT is the first open source Wheeler Graph suite for generating, recognizing, and visualizing Wheeler graphs.
-Central to WGT is "Wheelie", a fast Wheeler graph recognition algorithm that we proposed, which can recognize a graph with 1,000s of nodes in seconds.
+Central to WGT is "***Wheelie***", a fast Wheeler graph recognition algorithm that we proposed, which can recognize a graph with 1,000s of nodes in seconds.

 <br>